MechanicalRock/mechanicalrock.github.io/_posts/2019-09-26-aws-waf-association-with-api-gateway.markdown

 ```

 So remember that serverless file I mentioned?
-If your API was created through serverless you will need to run ```npm i serverless-associate-waf```
+If your API was created using the Serverless Framework you will need to run ```npm i serverless-associate-waf```
 in your serverless yml you will need to utilize this plugin:
 ```
 plugins: